 Manager PETER VERMES oversees all soccer operations for Sporting Kansas City, including the active roster and the Sporting Kansas City Juniors program.
-Vermes, an original member of Major League Soccer, retired from the League in 2002, closing out his playing career with in Kansas City after stints with the New York/New Jersey MetroStars and Colorado Rapids.
+Vermes, an original member of Major League Soccer, retired from the League in 2002, closing out his playing career in Kansas City after stints with the New York/New Jersey MetroStars and Colorado Rapids.

 Following a standout high school career in which he was named New Jersey Player of the Year, Vermes was a star forward and All-American at Rutgers University.
 After college, Vermes represented the United States in the 1988 Olympics in Seoul, Korea, and was named 1988 Chevrolet U.S. Male Soccer Athlete of the Year for his efforts.